wavemaker/docs/docs/user-interfaces/mobile/enterprise-capabilities/wmx/wmx-with-aira.md

-## Creating WMX Widgets Using AI Tools
+## Creating WMX Components Using AI Tools

 AI-powered development tools such as Cursor and GitHub Copilot can also accelerate WMX widget creation.